-In Food and Nutrition students can develop their creativity with food, learn about the practical skills and knowledge needed in order to prepare and present food that is good for themselves and others, discuss issues relating to food and health, and communicate their ideas to others.
+In Food Technology students can develop their creativity with food, learn about the practical skills and knowledge needed in order to prepare and present food.
+They can discuss issues relating to food and food production, and communicate their ideas to others.
 Students learn best by doing.
 One quarter of the course is practical activity based around cookery skills and related to the theory work being completed.
-There is discussion of issues relating to food and healthy eating patterns.
+There is discussion of issues relating to food production.
 Group and independent research allows students to explore relevant issues in our wider community and they are then able to develop and present their own ideas.

-- Skills:
+Skills:

 - Knowledge and application

 - Numeracy

 - Problem Solving

 - Self-Management

 - Social and co-operative work and study

 - Time management

 - Practical skills in food preparation and food hygiene

 - Effective communication

 - Application of nutritional knowledge

 - Research

 - Decision making